martbetz/martbetz.github.io/terms-and-conditions.md

 </li>
 </ul>
     <div id="terms-external">
-    <p>External sources (including those represented by hyperlinks) are subject to seperate terms; it is your responsibility to review such terms independently.
+    <p>External sources (including those represented by hyperlinks) are subject to seperate terms; it is your (the vistor’s) responsibility to review such terms independently.
     </p>
  </div>
 <hr>